Step 2 - Extract from Makelog Approach

 2b.
 Specify that you're adding a new data source

 Open the Data Sources dialog .
-To specify that you wish to add a new data source into the project rather than modify the settings for an existing data source, choose `+ new data source' under the Data Sources selector on the left side of the dialog.
-As this is a new project, and there are no existing data sources to modify, this is indeed the only choice available.
+To specify that you wish to add a new data source into the project rather than modify the settings for an existing data source, choose `+ add a data source' under the Data Sources selector on the left side of the dialog.

 2c.
 Select the extracting from build log approach

 For the rest of step 2, you'll be working on the right side of the Data Sources dialog.
 At the top, select in the menubutton labeled `Select Data Source Type'.